This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Dating the Map

-The presence of Locomotive 2009 allows us to place this map's publication to within a few years.
-Per our research, Locomotive 2009 was an I-10-S A locomotive built by the Baldwin Locomotive Works.
-Baldwin built twenty-five of these locomotives for the Reading Railroad in 1923, and they were the heaviest locomotives ever constructed up to that time, tipping the scale at 314,950 pounds.
-Based on this information, and the knowledge that railroads usually promoted their newest equipment, we believe that a date of c.
-1925 is reasonable for this piece.
+The Locomotive 2009 allows us to pinpoint this map's publication within a few years.
+Locomotive 2009 was an I-10-S A locomotive built by the Baldwin Locomotive Works.
+Baldwin built 20 of these locomotives for the Reading Railroad in 1923.
+They were the heaviest locomotives ever constructed up to that time, tipping the scale at 314,950 pounds.
+Based on this information and the fact that railroads usually promoted their newest equipment, as well as the printing style, we have dated the piece to c.
+1925.

 Publication History and Census